Some owners are lucky because their Maine Coons are super-cuddly and some know Maine Coon love is displayed in other ways.

 17) Your Maine Coon will purr

-Well, although it’s the obvious one I couldn’t, of course, leave it out.
+Although it’s an obvious sign, I couldn’t leave it out.
 This is something you want to hear a lot and I’m sure it subconsciously has a positive effect on us humans.